Sick-Carlito/re-former/README.md

 ## Setup

-From your terminal, issues the following commands **as a regular user**.
+From your terminal, issue the following commands **as a regular user**.

 ```shell
 git clone --single-branch --branch feature/form \